Calves are purchased with donations and are looked after by farmers.

 Once fully grown, the cattle are then sold at a livestock auction, where the proceeds are sent to Ol Pejeta Conservancy, Kenya.

-Of the five species of Rhino, one has under 60 left in total, and another has under 200 in total.
+Of the five species of Rhino, one has under 60 left in total, and another has an unkown amount (likely less than 20).

 Rhino Guardians only earn around $4 a day and risk their lives daily.

 Poaching is escalating.
-At least one endangered animal per day is poached in South Africa alone.
+At least one rhino per day is poached in South Africa alone.

-Recent extinctions include the Vietnamese Javan Rhino, the Western Black Rhino, and the Northern White Rhino (3 are left in captivity).
+Recent extinctions include the Vietnamese Javan Rhino, the Western Black Rhino, and the Northern White Rhino (2 are left in captivity Ol Pejeta Conservancy).

 CFW was founded and launched in Australia by Mark Prichard in 2012.
 It's pilot projects have been to supplement and support the Ol Pejeta programs of conservation and community benefit and engagement.